-IDEA offers instruction in the essential knowledge and skills of the appropriate grade levels in the following required curriculum:
+IDEA offers instruction in the Louisiana Student Standards of the appropriate grade levels in the following required curriculum:

 - 1. A foundation curriculum that includes:

 - a.
 English language arts and reading;

 - b.
 Mathematics;

 - c.
 Science;

 - d.
-Social studies; and
+Social studies;

+- e.
+Spanish; and

 - 2. An enrichment curriculum that includes

 - a.
-Languages other than English, to the extent possible;
+Health education:

 - b.
-Health education;
+Physical education ("PE");

 - c.
-Physical education ("PE");
+Fine Arts; and

 - d.
-Fine Arts;

-- e.
-Career and technical education; and
+Career and technical education.

-- f.
-Technology applications.